 However, this doesn’t mean you have to forsake pizza completely.
 You can find many DASH-friendly pizza recipes online.
 Whilst using low-fat and wholegrain ingredients are best, you can use whatever ingredients you like as long as they’re low in sodium.

-Do I really need to create a DASH Diet meal plan and shopping list?
+Do I really need to create a DASH Diet meal plan and grocery list?

 It will help you out a lot!